 Sport is an integral part of life at Queen Elizabeth’s, some young people are ‘sporty’ and others, less so.
 Here at QEGS we strive to encourage all pupils and students to take part in all forms of physical activity, regardless of their level of sporting ability and interest.
 Pupils are taught how to ride a bicycle and be more conscious of road safety.
 Swimming is an essential life skill; we teach all of our pupils how to swim and promote an awareness of water safety in and around our inland waterways.
 Our pupils and students take part in various town, county, and regional events such as athletics, cross country, football and netball.
 Nationally, we are recognised for our success at school sport level, in being awarded the ‘Quality Mark with Distinction’.

 2022 saw pupils sit external examinations for the first time since 2019.
 We are enormously proud of all our past Year 11 pupils who, due to the pandemic, had to cope with considerable disruption to their GCSE studies.
 They conducted themselves admirably during the entire process and gained excellent results.
-It was with immense pride that Mrs Tattersall awarded prizes to pupils for the outstanding grades that they achieved in exceeding their target grades; these pupils deserve enormous recognition for their hard work and significant success.
+These pupils deserve enormous recognition for their hard work and significant success and it was with immense pride that Mrs Tattersall awarded prizes to pupils for the outstanding grades that they achieved in exceeding their target grades.

 This was also a most unusual year for all A level students up and down the country, given that due to Covid, it was the first time that they had sat public examinations.
 Our students coped admirably with the pressures that examinations inevitably cause; we are delighted for our students, and the results which they achieved in the last academic year.